top of page

 • "Why Do Librarians Wear Glasses?" in Changeling (2024)

-Clay Adamah is an associate member of the Author's Guild.
+Clay Adamah is a member of SCBWI and the Greater Boston Illustrators Group.

 Fun Stuff